The politics and aesthetics of representing reality through documentary, reality television and social media.

 This paper addresses notions of representation, mediatisation and authenticity in contemporary mediated communications.
 It looks at the cultural politics of documenting reality primarily through social media and reality television.
 These sites will be analysed as a nexus where questions of what constitutes reality are (re)produced and disseminated within socio-cultural and institutional contexts.
 The course accounts for the history of mediations of reality and addresses contemporary challenges to established definitions, categories and assumptions regarding what it means to represent reality.

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - 54 points

 - Schedule C

 - A basic understanding of film and media analysis

 - Paper Structure

-- Televised documentary and the rise of reality media
+- The affects and effects of reality media

 - Graduate Attributes Emphasised

 - Communication, Critical thinking, Cultural understanding.